xdmushui/partner-center-sdk/develop/update-autorenew-for-an-azure-marketplace-subscription.md

 ms.subservice:  partnercenter-sdk
 ---

-# Update autorenew for a commercial marketplace subscription or new commerce subscriptions and software subscriptions
+# Update autorenew for a commercial marketplace subscription or new commerce subscriptions or software subscriptions

 **Applies To**: Partner Center